zenodeapp/explorer-registry/README.md

 ## Credit

-- Creating an endpoint registry was inspired by Gavin Birch (from Knowable).
+- Creating an endpoint registry was inspired by Gavin Birch (@gavinly from Knowable.vc).
 He pointed towards this being useful to have!
 A big shout out to him ❤️.

 </br>